Introduction to quantum groups: 3a. Representations

 The comultiplicativity condition follows from the following computation:

 The proof of the counitality condition is similar, as follows:

 As for the condition involving the antipode, this can be checked as follows:

-(3) In order to check that $\bar{v}$ is unitary, we can use the antipode, exactly as we did in section 2 above, for $\bar{u}$.
+(3) In order to check that $\bar{v}$ is unitary, we can use the antipode, exactly as we did in chapter 2 above, for $\bar{u}$.
 As for the comultiplicativity axioms, these are all clear. \end{proof}

 We have as well the following supplementary operation:

 \begin{proposition} Given a corepresentation $v\in M_n(A)$, its spinned version

 is a corepresentation as well, for any unitary matrix $U\in U_n$. \end{proposition}